 Why Do Fish Fries Catch All Kinds Of St. Louis Fans?

-The origin of eating fish on Fridays goes back a long way in the Catholic Church, but the origin of the tradition is disputed.
+The tradition of eating fish on Fridays goes back a long way in the Catholic Church, but the origin of the tradition is disputed.
 Some say it’s a form of personal sacrifice meant to remember the death of Jesus.
 Others say it was the result of an 8th century papal decree to help the Italian fishermen.

 There is no dispute, however, that fish fries are an immensely popular tradition in St. Louis.
 Some draw more than 1,200 people a week.
 There are multiple fish fry Facebook groups and blogs.
 Even the St. Louis Jewish Light has reviewed them.

 So what exactly is the appeal of fish and beer in parish basements?

 Frank Flinn is a professor emeritus of Religious Studies at Washington University, who still teaches religion classes for University College.

 The first mention of fish in connection with Lent, he says, comes from Socrates of Constantinople, who was a church historian in the third and fourth centuries.
 Socrates speaks about abstaining from meat and meat products (such as cheese and eggs) during the 40 days of Lent.

 Though he can’t find a direct papal mandate for fish on Fridays, Flinn says it’s mentioned as a custom by Pope Gregory I, who was elected in 590.
 And that’s how it likely ended up in the Corpus juris canonici – that is, part of the law of the Catholic church.